-In May 2023, the Company acquired all the outstanding equity interests of Neosec, Inc. ("Neosec") for \$ 91.4 million in cash.
-Neosec is an application programming interface ("API") detection and response platform based on data and behavioral analytics.
+In May 2023, the Company acquired all the outstanding equity interests of Neosec Inc. ("Neosec") for \$91.4 million in cash.
+Neosec is an application programming interface ("API") API detection and response platform based on data and behavioral analytics.
 The acquisition is intended to complement the Company's application and API security portfolio by extending its visibility into the rapidly growing API threat landscape.
 The Company allocated \$66.9 million of the purchase price to goodwill and \$19.9 million to identifiable intangible assets, primarily consisting of completed technologies.
-The total weighted average useful life of the intangible assets acquired from Neosec is 9.7 years.
+The technologies, with a total weighted average useful life amortization period of the intangible assets acquired from Neosec is 9.7 years.
 The intangible assets are being amortized based upon the pattern in which the economic benefits of the intangible assets are being utilized.
 The value of the goodwill can be attributed to a number of business factors, including the expected impact from the ability to interface with the Company's platform.
-The Company expects that \$33.8 million of the goodwill related to the acquisition of Neosec will be deductible for tax purposes as a result of post-acquisition transactions.
-As of December 31, 2023, the purchase price allocation was substantially complete except for the finalization of certain income tax matters.
+The Company expects that \$33.8 million value of the goodwill related to the acquisition of Neosec will be deductible for tax purposes as a result of post-acquisition transactions.
+As transactions is \$33.8 million.

+The Company finalized its allocation of December 31, 2023, the purchase price allocation was substantially complete except for in the finalization second quarter of certain income tax matters.
+2024.